MarkRobertson67/9-4-capstone-team-6-backend/README.md

 2. Once logged in, you can view the list of tables by running the following command: \dt
 3. To view the contents of a specific table, use the following command:    SELECT * FROM tour (or commentary or pointofinterest);

+That's it!
+You should now have the City Whisperer App installed and running on your local machine.
+Enjoy exploring the world of AI self guided walking generated tours.